9 Benefits of Birdhouses (And How They Help the Environment)

 8. Backyard Decoration

-There are so many different types of birdhouses out there, some plain and simple, and others colorful with all sorts of design features.
+There are so many different types of birdhouses out there, some plain and simple and others colorful with all sorts of design features.

-But whether you go for a basic DYI or a colorful designer birdhouse, it is going to be an excellent decoration piece for the backyard, with the increase in soothing bird sounds as a welcome bonus.
+But whether you go for a basic DIY or a colorful designer birdhouse, it is going to be an excellent decoration piece for the backyard, with the increase in soothing bird sounds as a welcome bonus.

 We have listed a birdhouse as one of our favorite backyard decor ideas that are very easy to implement.
 Check out that list for more decoration options.